Commutative d-Torsion K-Theory and Its Applications: Operator solutions of linear constraint systems

-\item the boundary of a $2$-cell labeled by $e\in X_2$ maps to a contractible loop in the subspace $B\bar A(e) \subset \bar B(\ZZ/d,G)$; extend this map to the interior of the disk by choosing a contracting homotopy that lies in $B\bar A(e)$. \end{enumerate} } \end{construction}
+\item \rev{by parts (2) and (3) of Definition \ref{def:topological-real}} the boundary of a $2$-cell labeled by $e\in X_2$ maps to a contractible loop in the subspace $B\bar A(e) \subset \bar B(\ZZ/d,G)$; extend this map to the interior of the disk by choosing a contracting homotopy that lies in $B\bar A(e)$. \end{enumerate} } \end{construction}